Home

 2. OKX

-OKX prioritizes security, employing strict measures to protect users.
-Based in Seychelles but open to Filipino investors, it complies with all necessary regulations.
-The platform is especially attractive to institutional investors and DeFi enthusiasts, owing to its extensive API options, robust liquidity, and Web3 support.
+It prioritizes security, employing strict safety measures to protect users.
+Based in Seychelles but open to Filipino investors, it complies with all necessary local regulations.
+The platform is especially attractive to DeFi enthusiasts, thanks to its extensive API options, on-chain staking options, NFT marketplace, robust liquidity, and native blockchain, OKT Chain.

-• Regulation & Licensing: Operates out of Seychelles, serving the Filipino market.
+• Regulation & Licensing: Operates out of Seychelles but serves the Filipino market.

-• PHP Deposit Methods: Accepts bank transfers, GCash, and debit cards among others.
+• PHP Deposit Methods: Bank transfers, GCash, and debit cards.

 OKX